sparoodata/mongolens_new/README.md

 1. **The remote LLM processes the data**: It may summarize or format the results further.
 1. **The remote LLM sends the final response to the client**: The client displays the answer to you.

 The remote LLM provider sees both your original request and the full response from MongoDB Lens.
-If your database includes sensitive fields (e.g. passwords, personal details, etc), this data could be unintentionally transmitted to the remote provider unless you take precautions.
+If your database includes sensitive fields (e.g. passwords, personal details, etc) this data could be unintentionally transmitted to the remote provider unless you take precautions.

 #### Data Flow Considerations: Protecting Sensitive Data with Projection